8 Best Fall Jackets for Men 2025: Iconic, Durable, Stylish, & More

 - Water and wind-resistant waxed canvas

-- A favorite of British aristocracy
+- A favorite of the British aristocracy

 - Loads of pockets; very functional